Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Results

 Figure~\ref{fig:kappa_phases_functionals} shows the results of the multicomponent cepstral analysis.
-The simulations initialized in the $\gamma$ phase (top panel) show a low-temperature crystal-like behavior, whereby $\kappa$ decays with $T$.
-In contrast, simulations initialized in the $\beta$ and $\alpha$ phases (mid and bottom panels, respectively) show an effective ``glass-like'' behavior \cite{Cheng2021} whereby $\kappa$ is in practice independent of $T$: even at very low temperature, the disorder stemming from the large availability of empty Wyckoff sites for Li-ions in these phases (which promotes Li-diffusion at larger $T$) hinders phonon propagation in favor of \textit{diffusons}, within the so-called Allen-Feldman regime \cite{Allen1993}, making these phases act like glasses, despite the overall crystalline arrangement of the \ce{PS4} tetrahedra.
+Following previous studies of heat transport in ionic conductors \cite{Agne2022, Bernges2022}, we introduce two distinct heat-transport carriers, i.e.~propagating and diffusing normal modes: propagating modes (also known as \textit{propagons}), possess a nonvanishing group velocity and transport heat on a length scale usually larger than the interatomic distance via \textit{intraband} scattering following conservation of total momentum.
+In contrast, diffusing modes (also known as \textit{diffusons}) do not propagate and transport heat much more locally thanks to the \textit{interband} coupling between different vibrational modes that are almost degenerate in energy and possess a finite lifetime.
+The simulations initialized in the $\gamma$ phase (top panel) show a low-temperature crystal-like behavior, whereby $\kappa$ decays with $T$, which is typical of heat transport mediated by phonon propagation.
+In contrast, simulations initialized in the $\beta$ and $\alpha$ phases (mid and bottom panels, respectively) show an effective ``glass-like'' behavior \cite{Cheng2021} whereby $\kappa$ is in practice independent of $T$: even at very low temperature, the disorder stemming from the large availability of empty Wyckoff sites for Li-ions in these phases (which promotes Li-diffusion at larger $T$) hinders phonon propagation in favor of diffusons, within the so-called Allen-Feldman regime \cite{Allen1993}, making these phases act like glasses, despite the overall crystalline arrangement of the \ce{PS4} tetrahedra.
 Notice that the value of $\kappa$ obtained from simulations initialized in the $\gamma$ phase but equilibrated at $T>T_c$ matches the value obtained in simulations initialized in the $\alpha$ and $\beta$ phases.
 The regime $T>T_c$ is represented by the dashed line in the top panel of \cref{fig:kappa_phases_functionals}.